All Products

 Input Type

-• Dropdown Single Select: character, numeric, Boolean, datetime.
+• Dropdown Single Select: String, numeric, Boolean, and date/time.

 image